-The primary challenge in developing cyborgs stems from the need to simulate the human body's physiology, behavior & emotions into mathematical formulas.
+The primary challenge in developing cyborgs stems from the need to simulate the human body's physiology, behavior, and emotions into mathematical formulas.

+Cyborgs are a hybrid of humans and machines.
 The premise is that a mathematical simulation can express every biochemical or biophysical magnetic-electric process.
-In Arnold Schwarzenegger's films, the terminator is a "human-cyborg."
-Creating such a cyborg requires deciphering many mental complex processes.
+In Arnold Schwarzenegger's films, the Terminator is a "human cyborg."
+Creating such a cyborg requires deciphering many complex mental processes.

-The premise is that our memories, physiology, emotions, and behavior is consequential and can be mathematically simulated.
+The premise is that our memories, physiology, emotions, and behavior are consequential and can be mathematically simulated.

 The branch of biomathematics is in its infancy.
-Still, without a mathematical translation of all human activities, it would be challenging to produce an intelligent cyborg that functions as a human being.
+Still, without a mathematical translation of all human activities, producing an intelligent cyborg that functions as a human being would be challenging.

-- Three forces drive human physiology: Biochemical processes, electrical-magnetic processes, and mental-energetic processes.
+- Three forces drive human physiology: Biochemical, electrical, and mental-energetic processes.

 The biggest obstacle is the mathematical cracking of the processes in the human brain.
-Although it is not romantic, concepts like beauty and love, positive and negative emotions, and memories can have mathematical expressions.
+Although not romantic, concepts like beauty and love, positive and negative emotions, and memories can have mathematical expressions.

-- The amount of processes in the human body is a finite number, which changes from time to time but will allow for a complete computer simulation.
-Quite similar to what you see in science fiction movies.
+- The number of processes in the human body is finite, which changes occasionally but will allow for a complete computer simulation.
+It's pretty similar to what you see in science fiction movies.

 - If we fully control the simulation of all physiological-emotional processes, it will be possible to cure any disease and even prevent aging!

-The possibility that we live in a computer simulation has appeared in several well-known films such as The Matrix and Jumanji.
+The possibility of living in a computer simulation has appeared in well-known films such as The Matrix and Jumanji.

 - This is where the story begins to become much more exciting and complicated.
-If we have managed to reach a perfect simulation of the human body, there is a more plausible possibility that we, too, live in a complete simulation.
+If we have reached a perfect human body simulation, there is a more plausible possibility that we live in a complete simulation.
 Still, even well-known physicists do not rule out this possibility.
-It is precisely the possibility that we live in a simulation that solves much of the mysteries of modern physics!
+It is precisely the possibility that we live in a simulation that solves many of the mysteries of modern physics!